TanjaSchilling/LangevinSimulator/README.md

 4) `main_simulator.cbp`

 The parameters are set in `MyParentFolder/LangevinSimulator/parameter.txt`, see next subsection for details.
+You can change the path to the parameter file in `Project -> Set programs' arguments... `.

 ### C++ Interface